Alex Rodriguez Finally Comes Clean About Jennifer Lopez Romance

 Alex Rodriguez is finally coming clean about his romance with Jennifer Lopez.

-The former baseball star, known as A-Rod to his fans appeared on The View where he chatted about his new relationship with J-Lo.
+The former baseball star, known as A-Rod to his fans, appeared on The View, where he chatted about his new relationship with J.Lo.
 During the interview, he gushed about the former American Idol judge.

 “We’re having a great time,” he said of Lopez.
 “She’s an amazing, amazing girl.
 One of the smartest human beings I’ve ever met and also an incredible mother.”

-Rodriguez added that she is also a huge Yankees fan due to the fact that she grew up in The Bronx.
+Rodriguez added that she is also a huge Yankees fan due to the fact that she grew up in the Bronx.

 “She just likes simple things.
 I mean, she’s a very, very simple person.
 Loves family.
 Is a great sister.
 Is a great daughter,” he continued.